 Drawing Angles In Standard Position

-Sep 14, 2025 · 7 min read
+7 min read

 Introduction: What is Standard Position?

 In mathematics, an angle is said to be in standard position when its vertex is located at the origin (0, 0) of the Cartesian coordinate system, and its initial side lies along the positive x-axis.
-The other ray, called the terminal side, rotates either counter-clockwise (positive angle) or clockwise (negative angle) from the initial side.
+Which means the other ray, called the terminal side, rotates either counter-clockwise (positive angle) or clockwise (negative angle) from the initial side.
 This consistent positioning allows for a standardized way to represent and measure angles, making calculations and comparisons much easier.

 Understanding the Cartesian Plane and Unit Circle